 Grab all the colored craft papers you have, this is a great craft project to use all the scrap papers.
 Trace the spiral patterns from the provided template on the selected papers.
 Cut out the traced patterns neatly.

-PRO TIP!
 Add a little written wish for the New Year onto the cut outs.
-Have all the members of your family or class do a wish.
+You can also have them write a goal, dream or something else special for the new year.
+Have all the members of your family or class do this.
 These hidden wishes will bring a special, magical touch to your wreath.
+Plus, you can save your wreath and come back to it at the end of the year as a way to look back and reflect.

 Take any one of the spiral cutouts and start to roll it from its outer edge.
 Keep the coil nice and firm.
 Continue to roll the spiral pattern towards the center.